leonwormuth/PaperStar-App/README.md

 # PaperStar App

 An automated art generator which posts to Facebook every two hours.
 Built using Express/NodeJS.
-It is based on a personal hobby of mine which involves cutting fractal stars from folded paper.
+It is based on a hobby of mine which involves cutting fractal stars from folded paper.

 ### Content
 The app uses a virtual JavaScript canvas (node-canvas) to generate different kinds of stars: